piku235/JungiThemeBundle/Resources/doc/xml-theme-mapping.md

 license | string | false
 authors | collection | false

+#### Define an author

-As you've seen in the quick example to define an author you'll use the following formula:
+As you have seen in the quick example to define an author you will use the following formula:

 ```xml
 <info>